ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# Managing VM Sessions in GUI
+# Managing VM sessions in GUI

 Efficiently set up and manage VM sessions by creating new sessions, organizing virtual machines into WorkGroups, and saving configurations for streamlined virtual machine management.